madeleineostoja/rucksack/content/docs/input.md

 }
 ```

-The `-webkit-appearance: none;` and `-moz-appearance: none;` declarations are added to the elements so that your custom styles are properly applied.
+The `-webkit-appearance: none;` and `-moz-appearance: none;` declarations are added to relevant elements so that your custom styles are properly applied.